-When a repo (e.g. an R package) is internal or private you need to use a Personal Access Token (PAT) to access it from R. This token acts much like a password to your personal GitHub account.
-If you don’t use the token then you get:
+When a repository (e.g. an R package) is internal or private you need to authenticate to access it from R.

 Error: HTTP error 404.
 Not Found.
 (GitHub doesn’t even acknowledge the existence of the repo, to avoid speculative searching for private repositories.)

 remotes package enables you to install private R packages using the same ssh credentials you use to close repositories from github.

 To install a package which is stored in the moj-analytical-services organisation on github, in a repository called